-The Chief Retirement Officer will maintain a list of educational conferences, workshops, and other training programs appropriate for Board members to attend.
+The Chief Retirement Officer Executive Director or designee will maintain a list of educational conferences, workshops, and other training programs appropriate for Board members to attend.
 The list will be provided at least annually to Board members.
-Board members may attend such conferences or others deemed to be appropriate by the Chief Retirement Officer.
+Board members may attend such conferences or others deemed to be appropriate by the Executive Director Chief Retirement Officer.